 If you only do one thing on this list, the most important one is gardening organically.
 Buy organic plants.
 Buy organic seeds.
 And tend to your garden organically.
 There is no sense in doing any of this if our actions kill off the very beings we need to make it all work.
 Butterflies, of course, are one of these key players.

 Pollinator Friendly Gardening by Rhonda Fleming Hayes shares the secret life of pollinators in an easy-to-read and interesting way.
 It’s an exploration of the underbelly of the garden where an intriguing soap opera with births, deaths, mating, and all the other factors of village life are taking place every single day.
 Dive in and be amazed.
 You’ll see your garden differently (with greater interest and respect) if you do.

 1 Plant Milkweed (Asclepias)

-Find out which butterflies are native to your area and plant what they need to survive.
+Find out which butterflies live or migrate through your area and plant what they need to survive.
 This example is about monarch butterflies.